Rahat-Khan-Pathan/Samsung-Bangladesh-Pre-Employment-Coding-Test-Preparation/Ominuous Number/readme.md

-A company sells its products with a unique serial number on it.
-Company has has found that there are some products that don’t sell well which are identified to have ominous numbers in the serial number of the product.
-So if a serial number of the product contains atmost ’k’ ominous number then it won’t sell.
-Given a range form s to e, you need to find number of products that would sell, leaving out the products that contains atmost ’k’ ominous numbers.
+# Ominuous Number Problem

+## Problem Description

+A company sells products, each identified by a unique serial number.
+Some serial numbers are considered "ominous" if they contain a specific digit or pattern that affects the product's sales.
+You need to determine which products are likely to sell based on their serial numbers.

+A product is considered to **not sell** if its serial number contains at most `k` occurrences of a specified ominous digit or pattern.
+You need to count how many products in a given range do not contain the ominous digit or pattern more than `k` times.